RenderKit/oidn/README.md

 be suitable not only for offline rendering, but, depending on the hardware used, also for interactive ray tracing.

-Intel Open Image Denoise internally builds on top of [Intel® Deep Neural Network Library (DNNL)](https://github.com/intel/mkl-dnn), and automatically exploits modern instruction sets like Intel SSE4, AVX2, and AVX-512 to achieve high denoising performance.
+Intel Open Image Denoise internally builds on top of [Intel oneAPI Deep Neural Network Library (oneDNN)](https://github.com/oneapi-src/oneDNN), and automatically exploits modern instruction sets like Intel SSE4, AVX2, and AVX-512 to achieve high denoising performance.
 A CPU with support for at least SSE4.1 is required to run Intel Open Image Denoise.

 ## Support and Contact